 The school provides education for children aged four to nine years (Foundation Stage through to National Curriculum Year Four).
-There are two classes in each year group and ten classes in all.
-There are no mixed age classes and children are taught in their classes for the vast majority of time each week: however, children are occasionally organised in groups appropriate to their ability across year groups to help us in meeting their learning needs.
+Children are taught in their classes for the vast majority of time each week: however, children are occasionally organised in groups appropriate to their ability across year groups to help us in meeting their learning needs.
 A key feature of our school is the provision of nurturing support to focus specifically on the social and emotional development of a small number of our children.